mbeardwell/prj-final-submission/README.md

 **Video Walkthrough**
 ---------------------

 This video provides a step-by-step demonstration of how my floating-point emulation program works using the GNU Debugger (GDB).
-It walks through a test binary, showing how floating-point instructions are replaced with trampoline code that redirects execution to an emulation routine.
+It walks through a test binary, showing how floating-point instructions are replaced with branches to trampoline code that redirects execution to an emulation routine.

-# What’s Covered in the Video?
+### What’s Covered in the Video?

 * Debugging the program using GDB.
 * How floating-point instructions are replaced with branch instructions.